Phase Diagram of Stability for Massive Scalars in Anti-de Sitter Spacetime: Spectral analysis

-A key question that one might hope to answer is whether the stability phase of a given $(\mu,\sigma)$ can be determined easily by direct inspection of the initial data without requiring many evolutions at varying amplitudes.
-The initial energy spectra for examples of each phase, including monotonic, non-monotonic, and chaotic irregular behaviors, are shown in figure \ref{f:initialspect}.
+A key question that one might hope to answer is whether the stability class of a given $(\mu,\sigma)$ can be determined easily by direct inspection of the initial data without requiring many evolutions at varying amplitudes.
+The initial energy spectra for examples of each class, including monotonic, non-monotonic, and apparently chaotic irregular behaviors, are shown in figure \ref{f:initialspect}.
 These spectra are taken from among the smallest amplitudes we evolved in order to minimize backreaction effects.

-Unfortunately, the initial energy spectra do not seem to provide such a method for determining the stability phase.
-Very broadly speaking, stable and metastable $(\mu,\sigma)$ correspond to initial spectra that drop off fairly quickly from the $j=0$ mode as $j$ increases, while unstable and irregular phases tend to have roughly constant or even slightly increasing spectra up to $j=5$ or $10$.
+Unfortunately, the initial energy spectra do not seem to provide such a method for determining the stability class.
+Very broadly speaking, stable and metastable $(\mu,\sigma)$ correspond to initial spectra that drop off fairly quickly from the $j=0$ mode as $j$ increases, while unstable and irregular behaviors tend to have roughly constant or even slightly increasing spectra up to $j=5$ or $10$.
 However, figure \ref{f:m05w1spect} shows that some irregular initial data have spectra that decrease rapidly after a small increase from $j=1$ to $j=2$.
 Kinks in the spectrum are more prevalent for widths of the AdS scale or larger, while spectra for smaller widths tend to be smoother.